 There are various types of teacup Pomeranian.
 What you should know before buying a Teacup Pomeranian

-Teacup Pomeranian husky are downright wonderful.
-A perfect dog with fantastic personality, and are great for cuddling up on the couch, playing games such as fetch out in the yard, and in a baby voice they express great interest in anything one can say.
+Teacup Pomeranian Husky is downright wonderful.
+A perfect dog with a fantastic personality, and are great for cuddling up on the couch, playing games such as fetch out in the yard, and in a baby voice, they express great interest in anything one can say.

 A perfect breed this little fuzzy dog.
 To improve it, most of us may think of making it smaller.
 So how about the Pomeranian teacup!
 It has all the wonderful qualities of the regular Pom, in a package that has a fun size.